Funds have been carefully calculated (in CAD) to cover the full costs of:

 Love is unconditional, and you don't send those in need of that love away when they're struggling.
 If they did, I don't think I'd be here right now and I'm very thankful to have had that.

-Even after the surgery that I didn't have to pay a dime for, even after five years of testosterone, I was happy.
+Even after the surgery that I didn't have to pay a dime for, even after years of testosterone, I was happy.
 I worked with an arborist, ran chainsaws, and I looked in the mirror and felt right with the man that I saw, even when it took losing so many people that I'd called friends to get there.
 Eventually this all changed though.
 It was only in 2022 that I started to question, started to have hints of doubt, and started to ignore any hint of doubt, one of the biggest reasons being because I believed it was too late.

 When I decided to go to this church in my hometown, one I'd recently started going to, the